klimbeta/klimbeta/docs/reference/Neuro/Neuro_Placeholder.md

 <img height="350" width="350" src="/DirectedGraph_UndirectedGraph.png"/>

 ## Related 💜 NeuroElements 💜
+- Description of how this NeuroElement relates to a particular [NeuroElement](/reference/Neuro/NeuroOverview).
+- Description of how this NeuroElement relates to a particular [NeuroElement](/reference/Neuro/NeuroOverview).
+- Description of how this NeuroElement relates to a particular [NeuroElement](/reference/Neuro/NeuroOverview).
 ## Related 🟠 MoveElements
+- Description of how this NeuroElement relates to a particular [MoveElement](/reference/Move/MoveOverview).
+- Description of how this NeuroElement relates to a particular [MoveElement](/reference/Move/MoveOverview).
+- Description of how this NeuroElement relates to a particular [MoveElement](/reference/Move/MoveOverview).

 ## Related 🟩 EnvironmentElements
-- Description of how this NeuroElement relates to a particular [EnvironmentElement]().
+- Description of how this NeuroElement relates to a particular [EnvironmentElement](/reference/Environment/EnvironmentOverview).
-- Description of how this NeuroElement relates to a particular [EnvironmentElement]().
+- Description of how this NeuroElement relates to a particular [EnvironmentElement](/reference/Environment/EnvironmentOverview).
-- Description of how this NeuroElement relates to a particular [EnvironmentElement]().
+- Description of how this NeuroElement relates to a particular [EnvironmentElement](/reference/Environment/EnvironmentOverview).
 ## Related 🔺 RouteElements
-- Description of how this NeuroElement relates to a particular [RouteElement]().
+- Description of how this movement relates to a particular [RouteElement](/reference/Route/RouteOverview).
-- Description of how this NeuroElement relates to a particular [RouteElement]().
+- Description of how this movement relates to a particular [RouteElement](/reference/Route/RouteOverview).
-- Description of how this NeuroElement relates to a particular [RouteElement]().
+- Description of how this movement relates to a particular [RouteElement](/reference/Route/RouteOverview).
 ## Examples

 - Use Media donated by Climbers.